John Garland James: A&M College of Texas

 In November 1879, James was appointed as the second President of the A&M College of Texas, a position he would hold until his resignation on April 1, 1883.
 He was joined in the move by his friend and fellow Virginia Military Institute alumnus and Alpha Tau Omega member, Hardaway Hunt Dinwiddie.

 James predecessor, Thomas S. Gathright, and his entire staff had been dismissed due to a scandalous rift between the faculty members.
-The board convened in Bryan in November of 1879 to conduct hearings with regard to the issues at the college.
+The board convened in Bryan in November 1879 to conduct hearings with regard to the issues at the college.
 The proceedings are well documented in the Galveston Daily News.

 The scandal of the previous staff provided James' with considerable challenges.
 The enrollment had begun to fall, and by 1881 the number of cadets had fallen to 90 students.
 James focused on the Corps of Cadets, doing his utmost to ensure that they were well provided for and the improvement of the facilities.

 By Spring of 1882, the enrollment had surged to 250 and James had new problems... "we [A&M] will be full to overflowing."
 However, this success was short lived.
-In November of 1882 through early 1883, a dozen cadets and a faculty member died of influenza, measles, dysentery and/or other related disorders.
+In November 1882 through early 1883, a dozen cadets and a faculty member died of influenza, measles, dysentery and/or other related disorders.
 Rumors began to surface statewide that the deaths were due to the poor location of the college.
-The enrollment challenges of the college were further presses with the opening of the University of Texas in early 1883.
+The enrollment challenges of the college were further pressed with the opening of the University of Texas in early 1883.